By Spin Numbers · Jun 2026

 How is random selection different from cold calling?

 Cold calling refers to selecting students without the hand-raising cue.
 Random selection is a specific method of cold calling that uses an impartial tool rather than teacher judgment.
-The difference is that random selection is visibly fair students can see the process whereas teacher-directed cold calling can feel targeted even when it is not.
+The key difference is visibility.
+Students who watch a wheel spin and land on a name experience the selection as genuinely impartial.
+Teacher-directed cold calling can feel targeted even when it is not, because the selection mechanism is invisible to students.

 Should I remove a student’s name after they are selected?

 This depends on your goal.
-Removing names after selection ensures every student is called on before anyone is called on twice.
-Keeping all names in the pool maintains equal probability on every spin but allows some students to be called on multiple times before others are called on once.
-For equity across a single lesson, removal makes sense.
-For ongoing participation across many lessons, keeping the full pool and tracking manually is more practical.
+Removing names after selection ensures every student is called on before anyone is called on twice, which is useful within a single lesson.
+Keeping all names in the pool maintains equal probability on every spin, which is more practical for tracking equity across multiple lessons.
+For most classroom use, keeping names in the pool and tracking manually across two-week periods is the more sustainable approach.

 Does random selection work for group discussions or only for individual questions?

 It works for both.
-For group discussions, spinning to select the next speaker distributes participation more evenly than open discussion.
-For individual questions, it ensures that the opportunity reaches students who would not have volunteered.
+For group discussions, spinning to select the next speaker distributes participation more evenly than open discussion, where the same vocal students tend to dominate.
+For individual questions, it ensures the opportunity reaches students who would not have volunteered.
+The setup is the same in both cases.
+The difference is in how you frame the selection to the class.

 How do I introduce random selection to students who are not used to it?